cloter/delivery_date/README.md

 # delivery_date
-This project is a mod on the plugin "Woo Delivery" to allow setting a delivery date in the past. https://br.wordpress.org/plugins/woo-delivery/
+This project is a mod on the plugin "Delivery & Pickup Date Time for WooCommerce" to allow setting a delivery date in the past. https://br.wordpress.org/plugins/woo-delivery/

 I did some digging in the code and modified a couple of files to achieve what I needed.
 If anyone is interested, the new code can be accessed though the link below: